Ontario

 Building Trades

-In your community and training centers, training your trainers
+In your community and training centres, training your trainers

 Preventative safety measures are key in avoiding incidents.
-By integrating Harassment Training, workplaces address issues that can reduce discrimination and harassment.
+By integrating Anti-Discrimination Anti-Harassment Training or ADAH, workplaces address issues that can reduce discrimination and harassment.
 Having protocols and training in place tackles the situation before it becomes a problem, fostering a safer and more respectful work environment.

-Harassment and Discrimination are pressing matters that continue to be issues for women, and unrepresented workers, in the construction industry.
+Harassment and Discrimination are pressing matters that continue to be issues for women and underrepresented workers in the construction industry.
 Our goal is to make harassment training mandatory for construction sites and stop discrimination and harassment before it happens with training, continued education, and best practices.

 -